Real World Evidence: Routinely collected data for clinical research

 1. complete weekly assignments (three assignments; related to the specific topic of the week) and

-2. attend three 4-hour in-person sessions (interactive lectures, tutorials and discussion of assignment responses).
+2. attend two 4-hour in-person sessions (interactive lectures, tutorials and discussion of assignment responses).

 Course dates